MohamedSayed458/Sharingan/README.md

 ### Tools
-there are some tools you need to install in order to run the script [SubEnum](https://github.com/bing0o/SubEnum) [httprobe](https://github.com/tomnomnom/httprobe) [waybackurls](https://github.com/tomnomnom/waybackurls)
+You need to install some tools in order to use this script:
+[SubEnum](https://github.com/bing0o/SubEnum)
+[httprobe](https://github.com/tomnomnom/httprobe)
+[waybackurls](https://github.com/tomnomnom/waybackurls)